Property investors · Tax accounting

 Guide: how negative gearing works

-How a negatively geared property produces a net rental loss under current law, the risks, and the announced (not-yet-law) changes.
+How a negatively geared property produces a net rental loss under current law, the risks, and the enacted changes that apply from the 2027–28 income year.
 General information.

 - Guide